CyVerse-learning-materials/learning-materials-home/docs/account.md

 ???
 Tip "Pop-up-blockers"

-	Ensure Java Script is enabled on your web browser.
-A pop-up blocker or other notification symbol may indicate this.
+	When signing up for an account, be sure that Java Script is enabled on your web browser and that any pop-up blockers are disabled.

 	![java](assets/java.png){width="250"}